Automate and Secure Sensitive Information from Slipping out – Have You Heard of Microsoft DLP?

 - 60% of small companies go out of business within six months of a cyber-attack.

 With a Microsoft Data Loss Prevention (DLP) Policy, you can:

 Identify sensitive information across many locations, such as Exchange Online, SharePoint Online, and OneDrive for Business.

-For example, you can recognize any document containing a credit card number that stored in OneDrive for Business site.
+For example, you can recognize any document containing a credit card number stored in OneDrive for Business.

 Prevent the accidental sharing of sensitive information:

-Monitor and protect information in the latest desktop versions of Excel, PowerPoint, and Word:
+Monitor and protect the information in the latest desktop versions of Excel, PowerPoint, and Word:

-DLP Policies have capabilities to identify sensitive information.
+DLP Policies have the capability to identify sensitive information.
 DLP provides continuous monitoring when people share content.

 You can educate your users about DLP policies: